MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## expression

-A combination of keywords, operators, variables, and constants that yields a string, number, or object.
+A combination of keywords, operators, variables, and constants that evaluates to a string, number, object or other value.
 An expression can be used to perform a calculation, manipulate characters, or test data.

 ## file number